Majdi-Aref/syrian-meals/README.md

     + On the settings' page, click on "Pages".
     + In Github pages under "Source" under "Build and deploy", choose "Deploy from a branch".
     + In Github pages under "branch", choose the option "main" and then click on "Save".
-    + After no more than a few minutes, your repository will be deployed; a URL link of your repository will emerge on top of Github pages.
+    + After no more than a few minutes, your repository will be deployed; a public URL link of your repository will emerge on top of Github pages.
-    + Click on the URL link to open the new website of your repository live in a browser!
+    + Click on the public URL link to open the new website of your repository live in a browser!

 # Credits
   + Code Institute HTML and CSS tutorials and videos
   + Code Institute Love Running walkthrough project
   + W3Schools HTML and CSS tutorials